5 Things to Check Before Your Next North Carolina State Inspection

-A faulty turn signal is often the result of a burnt out light bulb, which makes for an easy and affordable repair.
+A faulty turn signal is often the result of a burnt-out light bulb, which makes for an easy and affordable repair.
 Remember, you have turn signaling lights in both the front and the back of your vehicle.
 During your inspection, the vehicle service expert will let you know which of your signal lights are not working.
-Then, you can have it repaired on the spot with this expert help on hand.
+Then, you can have your turn signal bulb replaced on the spot with this expert help on hand.
 Otherwise, you can use your user’s manual to read about this repair and complete the exchange on your own.
 This will both restore these safety features in your vehicle and help you ensure you pass your inspection.

 Problem 3: Headlights